RIR360/development/journal/2025/september.md

 - Don't keep any bad habit with you, get rid of them all.
 - If you wanna avoid something, hate it, don't keep it in the middle zone.
 - Pornography is one of the strongest bad habit that people should get rid of.
+- It is one of the toughest job for anyone, but possible by rewiring your brain.